 When pruning azaleas, you do not need to worry about cutting back to a connecting branch.
 Azaleas will grow new branches from right below wherever you cut.

-If you are pruning an azalea in order to rejuvenate the plant because it is spindly or sparse, locate 3-5 of the largest branches on the azalea bush.
+If you are pruning an azalea in order to rejuvenate the plant because it is spindly or sparse, locate three to five of the largest branches on the azalea bush.
 Cut these branches back by a third to a half.
 Trim all of the other branches on the plant as though you were shaping the plant.

 Now that you know when to trim azaleas and how to trim azalea bushes, you can keep your azalea bushes healthy and looking fabulous.
 Pruning azaleas is a great way to maintain these wonderful plants’ beauty.